“One of the highest callings of a great leader is to coach, mentor and develop others.”

 This component focuses on individual development through assessment, gap analysis, career map, and personal brand identification.

-Shifting the lens to focus on teams, this component emphasizes communication and listening strategies to cultivate strong relationships that support team growth.
+Shifting the lens to focus on teams, this component emphasizes communication strategies to build high-performing teams, coaching and mentoring techniques, and skills on understanding the importance of crucial conversations.

 Women's Leadership Development Program Council